Joystream/joystream/cli/README.md

   PROPERTIES  Comma-separated properties to include in the results table (ie. code,name).
 By default all property values
               will be included.

+OPTIONS
+  --filters=filters  Comma-separated filters, ie. title="Some video",channelId=3.Currently only the = operator is
+                     supported.When multiple filters are provided, only the entities that match all of them together will be displayed.
 ```

 _See code: [src/commands/content-directory/entities.ts](https://github.com/Joystream/joystream/blob/master/cli/src/commands/content-directory/entities.ts)_